aitguys/flutter_element/README_EN.md

 A Flutter UI component library based on [Element Plus](https://element-plus.org/) design system, designed to accelerate Flutter application development.

+## 🚧 Work in Progress

+Initial version expected to be released by the end of May 2025.

 ## 🚀 Features

 - 📦 90% built with [Flutter](https://flutter.dev/) base components for optimal compatibility